| Author: | Taylor Venable |

 PasswordAuthentication no

 Public key authentication should be on by default.
-For even more security, set the following options in /etc/ssh/sshd_config:
+For even more security, set the following options in /etc/ssh/sshdconfig:

-AllowedUsers <USER> PermitRootLogin no Protocol 2
+AllowedUsers <USER>

 To login to SSH using public key authentication, you need to generate a keypair.
 For this, you use the ssh-keygen program: